newjersey/navigator.business.nj.gov/content/src/archived-opportunities/dvob.md

 After you complete this, you will have:

-* A disabled veteran-owned business certificate
+* A Disabled Veteran-Owned Business certificate